Dynatrace/OneAgent-SDK/README.md

 You can use the SDK to trace outgoing web requests.
 This might be useful if Dynatrace does not support the respective http library or language.

-To trace a outgoing web request you need to create a Tracer object.
+To trace an outgoing web request you need to create a Tracer object.
 It is important to include the Dynatrace header.
 This ensures that tagging with our built-in sensor is working.

 ```Java
 OutgoingWebRequestTracer tracer = oneAgentSdk.traceOutgoingWebRequest(url, "GET");